rauhaanrizvi/Vite-Vue/README.md

 ```

 It is zero configuration in Nuxt.
 The code in the `<script>` block is longer as the preceding example code uses the plain HTTP POST method from `axios` to send out the GraphQL query.
 But you can make it concise with [Nuxt Apollo module](https://github.com/nuxt-community/apollo-module).

+# Using Markdown Files as a Database for Nuxt

+There are options if you want to use Markdown files as your database for Nuxt applications.
+They are as follows:

+* Using the [@nuxt/content](https://content.nuxtjs.org/) module.
+You can see examples of Nuxt apps using this module to serve local Markdown files at this [repo](https://github.com/lautiamkok/Nuxt-Content).
+However, there is no GraphQL layer in this option.
+You just fetch the content like this:

+    ```
+    export default {
+      async asyncData ({ $content }) {
+        const page = await $content('home').fetch()

+        return {
+          page
+        }
+      }
+    }
+    ```

+* Creating your own Markdown GraphQL API and server.
+This is a better option if you have time and want to build the API which you have more control.
+You can integrate Express or Koa with [Apollo Server](https://www.apollographql.com/docs/apollo-server/) to create your own GraphQL API.
+Or just the Apollo Server on its own.
+Either which, the result is rewarding.
+You can check out https://www.apollographql.com/docs/apollo-server/getting-started/ to get started.

+* Using Gridsome as a GraphQL API and server.
+With this option, you don't have to build the API from scratch.
+You just have to run Gridsome and access the GraphQL API endpoint at `localhost:8081/___explore`.
+Then you can simply ignore the rest of Gridsome parts.
+This isn't ideal as it is odd to install Gridsome just for serving Markdown files from its GraphQL API.

 # Notes